piotrsoltysiak/todo-list-clean-arch/README.md

 * [test containers](https://www.testcontainers.org/)  "providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container"

 To minimise tests execution time, we can create abstract, base class - both spring context and test container would be bootstraped only once, no matter how many test classes would inherit from it.

-The only catch here is not to mock any beans (it shouldn't be needed if the architecture is properly implemented) - such mock would cause spring context refresh.

 ```java
 @Testcontainers